 - Removing a prescription drug from a formulary

-We need your help to spread the word about this legislation to protect patients in Iowa.
+We need your help to spread the word and protect patients in Iowa.
 Please indicate if you would be willing to do any of the following:

 **Please note that by submitting your story and clicking “Submit” you agree to the following: